 Also joining the firm, from Jeffrey Green Russell, are commercial litigators and experienced mediators Nigel Frost and Andrew McCallum, who practise predominantly in the construction industry.
 With more than five decades of experience between them, their client base consists largely of major plant hire, scaffolding and crane companies.

-Specialising in Private Client work, City-trained Louise Maidment also joins the Dispute Resolution team, from Wilsons, proffering a range of contentious Trust and Probate capabilities and advising commercial clients on contractual disputes.
+Specialising in Private Individual work, City-trained Louise Maidment also joins the Dispute Resolution team, from Wilsons, proffering a range of contentious Trust and Probate capabilities and advising commercial clients on contractual disputes.

 Garry Turkie completes the recent Dispute Resolution hires, undertaking work relating to UK and international commercial issues as well as financial disputes across a variety of sectors, including extensive work with clients in the UK and Russian Federation.